For dVerse Tuesday poetics: the poet’s storehouse, celebrating National Thesaurus Day (US):

 Their amphibious hubbub

-rises from the damn
+rises from the dam

 as an almost-solid layer of sound.